peterhinch/micropython-filters/README.md

 `fir.py` uses inline Arm Thumb assembler and will run on hosts using ARM V6 or later.
 This includes all Pyboards and boards using the Raspberry RP2 chip (e.g. the Raspberry Pico).
-Using the Assembler version is slightly more inolved but it runs about four times faster (on the order of 15μs).
+Using the Assembler version is slightly more inolved but it runs about three times faster (on the order of 15μs).

 ## Portable FIR using Viper